Patient education: Oral allergy syndrome (Beyond the Basics)

 WHAT IS ORAL ALLERGY SYNDROME?

-Oral allergy syndrome (OAS), which is also called pollen-food allergy syndrome (PFAS), is a type of food allergy caused by uncooked fruits, raw vegetables, spices, and nuts.
+Oral allergy syndrome (OAS), which is also called pollen-food allergy syndrome (PFAS or PFS), is a type of food allergy caused by uncooked fruits, raw vegetables, spices, and nuts.
 The most common symptom is itching of the mouth and throat, which begins quickly after a food is put in the mouth and usually lasts only a few minutes after the food is swallowed.
 OAS is seen in people who have allergies to pollens and is caused by allergens in fruits, vegetables, and nuts that are very similar to allergens in pollen.

 This topic will focus on the cause, diagnosis, and treatment of OAS.